Mount Nebo Missionary Baptist Church History

 * Addition of the Bus Barn: Dedication Ceremony -June 28, 1998* A Scholarship Fund for aspiring youth was established in 1996 and many other blessings have followed that are too numerous to name.

 The church continued to grow under the faithful leadership of Pastor John H. Whittington.
 He and his family served the church with diligence and devotion.
-Rev. Whittington served as Pastor of the Mt.
-Nebo Baptist Church until 2003.
+Rev. Whittington served as Pastor of the Mount Nebo Baptist Church until 2003.
 Pastor John H. Whittington went to his reward on April 24, 2003.
-The Homegoing Celebration was held on Friday, May 2, 2003.The Mt.
-Nebo church has witnessed many changes and weathered the storms and the highs and lows during the 46 years of Rev. John H. Whittington's pastorate.
+The Homegoing Celebration was held on Friday, May 2, 2003.The Mount Nebo Church has witnessed many changes and weathered the storms and the highs and lows during the 46 years of Rev. John H. Whittington's pastorate.
 The church has been blessed to have had continued leadership, a very rare privilege.
-Mt.
-Nebo is grateful for his years of teaching, preaching and rendering service to the Mt.
-Nebo Church and to the community as well.
+Mount Nebo is grateful for his years of teaching, preaching and rendering service to the Mount Nebo Church and to the community as well.

-During the period of 2004 – 2005, Rev. Alphonza Whitaker, an associate minister, served as interim pastor for the Mt.
-Nebo Baptist Church.
+During the period of 2004 – 2005, Rev. Alphonza Whitaker, an associate minister, served as interim pastor for the Mount Nebo Baptist Church.

 “Setting A Watchman Over The House”

 The Pastor's Search Committee and the Mount Nebo Missionary Baptist Church interacted with Rev. Terry L. Arvie of Shreveport, Louisiana as a possible candidate for Pastor.
 On Sunday, August 15, 2004, Rev. Terry L. Arvie preached his first sermon at Mount Nebo - "The Prayer of Jesus" John 17:1.